-You can develop applications for Azure Sphere on Windows 10 Anniversary Update or later, or a Linux machine running Ubuntu 20.04 LTS or 18.04 LTS.
+You can develop applications for Azure Sphere on Windows 11, Windows 10 Anniversary Update (or later), or on a Linux machine running Ubuntu 20.04 LTS or 18.04 LTS.
 If you use Windows 11, use the 22.02 (or later) version of the Azure Sphere SDK.

 - For Windows, install the Windows SDK.
 You can use Visual Studio, Visual Studio Code, or the command line to build, deploy, and debug applications on Windows.

 - For Linux, install the Linux SDK.
 You can use Visual Studio Code or the command line to build, deploy, and debug applications on Linux.